Rheotab/awesome-bitcoin-mining/README.md

 ---
 ### Group adresses as users
--Automatic Bitcoin Address Clustering
+- Automatic Bitcoin Address Clustering .
--An Investigatory Project on the Anonymity of Blockchain and Cryptocurrencies -Research and challenges on bitcoin anonymity
+- An Investigatory Project on the Anonymity of Blockchain and Cryptocurrencies .
+-Research and challenges on bitcoin anonymity .
--A graph-based investigation of bitcoin transactions -Toward De-Anonymizing Bitcoin by Mapping Users Location -Improving Bitcoin Ownership Identification Using Transaction Patterns Analysis -Regulating Cryptocurrencies: A Supervised Machine Learning Approach to De-Anonymizing the Bitcoin Blockchain -The evolution of the bitcoin economy: Extracting and analyzing the network of payment relationships
+-A graph-based investigation of bitcoin transactions .
+-Toward De-Anonymizing Bitcoin by Mapping Users Location .
+-Improving Bitcoin Ownership Identification Using Transaction Patterns Analysis .
+-Regulating Cryptocurrencies: A Supervised Machine Learning Approach to De-Anonymizing the Bitcoin Blockchain .
+-The evolution of the bitcoin economy: Extracting and analyzing the network of payment relationships .

 ##### Using the Transaction Graph
--A fistful of bitcoins: characterizing payments among men with no names -An analysis of anonymity in the bitcoin system -Structure and anonymity of the bitcoin transaction graph -Tracking bitcoin users activity using community detection on a network of weak signals -Characterizing entities in the bitcoin blockchain -Identifying Bitcoin Users Using Deep Neural Network -The Unreasonable Effectiveness of Address Clustering -Deanonymization and linkability of cryptocurrency transactions based on network analysis
+- A fistful of bitcoins: characterizing payments among men with no names .
+- An analysis of anonymity in the bitcoin system .
+- Structure and anonymity of the bitcoin transaction graph .
+- Tracking bitcoin users activity using community detection on a network of weak signals .
+- Characterizing entities in the bitcoin blockchain .
+- Identifying Bitcoin Users Using Deep Neural Network .
+- The Unreasonable Effectiveness of Address Clustering .
+- Deanonymization and linkability of cryptocurrency transactions based on network analysis .

 ##### Other Techniques
--An analysis of anonymity in bitcoin using p2p network traffic -Deanonymisation of clients in Bitcoin P2P network
+- An analysis of anonymity in bitcoin using p2p network traffic .
+- Deanonymisation of clients in Bitcoin P2P network .
--A Bayesian approach to identify Bitcoin users -Identifying Bitcoin users by transaction behavior
+- A Bayesian approach to identify Bitcoin users .
+- Identifying Bitcoin users by transaction behavior .

 ---
 ### Prediction on what a supposed user do